Does Paying Rent Build Credit?

 Paying rent does not build credit unless your payments are reported to a credit bureau.[1]
-You could have rent payments count towards your credit by:
+You can have rent payments count towards your credit by either signing up for a rent reporting service yourself or asking your landlord to sign up for one.

 How rent payments may affect your credit score